cicorias/njit-dm-scratch/midterm/README.md

 * Python 3.6

 ## Setup
-First download the TAR file to a location that you will use.
-I recomend a scratch directory that you can remove all when done.
+First download the `TAR` file to a location that you will use.
+I recommend a scratch directory that you can remove all when done.

 In the text below, my extracted directory is: `/c/temp/py-apriori-0.1.0`

 ### Setup your Python environment
-General recomendation is to use a Python Virtual Environment.
-With Pythhon `3.5+` execute the following:
+General recommendation is to use a Python Virtual Environment.
+With Python `3.5+` execute the following:

-#### Create virtual env and activate
+#### Create virtual `env` and activate
 ```
 # from /c/temp/
 python -m venv env  # this creates directory env